 Skip Internal Navigation

-- Serving populations, including targeted subgroups, through the timely translation of findings is vital to improving health.
+- Timely translation of research findings is vital for maintaining and improving health.

 To accomplish this mission, the Division designs and conducts innovative etiologic and interventional research from preconception through adulthood, translates research findings into clinical practice or public policy to maximize health and eliminate health disparities, and builds capacity through mentoring and serving our professions.

 The Division aims to be a leader in population health research by focusing on successful reproduction, the health and well-being of pregnant women and their infants, and the optimal growth and development of children and adolescents across the lifespan.
 With the population as its observational laboratory, the Division uses collaboration, discovery, ethics, innovation, interdisciplinary teamwork, and mentoring as core values in fulfilling its mission and vision.

 The Division comprises the Office of the Director and 3 research branches: Biostatistics and Bioinformatics, Epidemiology and Health Behavior.